Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

-Furthermore, the initialization and projection described in \eqref{eq:sym}-\eqref{eq:unisymproj} have a computational complexity of $\mathcal{O}(R^3/G^2)$, which stems from the \ac{SVD} computation.
-Lastly, the tangential projection in \eqref{eq:tangentproj} has a complexity of $\mathcal{O}(R^3)$.
-Considering $I$ iterations of the algorithm, and the case $L \gg 1$, the total complexity of the algorithm can then be expressed as
+In contrast, the triple matrix multiplication is performed on the full system, $i.e.$, not on a per-group basis, and yields a total complexity for all users of $\mathcal{O}\big(K(KR^2+KRN)\big)$.
+With $L$ Armijo iterations, these contributions accumulate, giving an overall line search complexity of The gradient computation consists of several terms, resulting in a total complexity across all groups and users of {$\mathcal{O}\big(K^2 G (R/G)^2\big)$, and the computation of the \ac{FP} auxiliary variables, which further amounts to $\mathcal{O}\big(K^2N\big)$.} Furthermore, the initialization and projection {described in \cite{FangCL2024} have computational complexity} $\mathcal{O}\big(R^3/G^2\big)$, which stems from the \ac{SVD} computation.
+Lastly, the tangential projection in \eqref{eq:tangentproj} has a complexity of $\mathcal{O}\big(R^3\big)$.
+Considering $I$ iterations of the algorithm, and the case $L \gg 1$, the total complexity of the algorithm can then be expressed as Table \ref{tab:complexity} summarizes the simplified computational complexity associated with the different \ac{BD-RIS} architectures, {enabling a direct} comparison with {the \ac{SotA} method from \cite{YahyaOJCS2024}}\footnote{Notice that the {aforementioned \ac{SotA} technique} assumes that the number of \ac{TX} antennas at the \ac{BS} equals the number of single-antenna users ($K=N$). {The proposed method} does not require such assumption and therefore can be considered a generalization of the latter in this regard.}, where $t$ denotes the number of iterations required by {the interference nulling algorithm \cite{YahyaOJCS2024}}. {In addition, we compare the proposed method against the joint scattering and beamforming matrix design approach based on the \ac{pp-ADMM} framework \cite{ZheyuArxiv2024}.
+Accounting for $T_{\mathrm{ADMM}}$ iterations required to satisfy the convergence criterion, the overall computational complexity of the \ac{pp-ADMM} algorithm scales as where $S_i$ denotes the set of non-zero entries ($i.e.$, active connections) in the $i$-th row of the BD-RIS scattering matrix, such that $\sum_{i=1}^{R}|S_i|$ represents the total number of independent optimization variables determined by the connectivity structure of the BD-RIS.}

-Table \ref{tab:complexity} summarizes the simplified computational complexity associated with the different \ac{BD-RIS} architectures, allowing for a straightforward comparison with \ac{SotA} methods\footnote{Notice that the \ac{SotA} method in \cite{YahyaOJCS2024} assumes that the number of \ac{TX} antennas at the \ac{BS} equals the number of single-antenna users ($K=N$).
-Our method, does not require such assumption and therefore can be considered a generalization of the latter in this regard.}, where $t$ denotes the number of iterations required by the \ac{SotA} algorithm \cite{YahyaOJCS2024}.
-The convergence behavior of Algorithm~\ref{alg:cga} is shown in Figure~\ref{fig:converge} for the different \ac{BD-RIS} architectures considered, $i.e.$, single-, group-, with group size of 2 and 4, and fully-connected, respectively.
+The convergence behavior of Algorithm~\ref{alg:cga} is shown in Figure~\ref{fig:converge} for the different \ac{BD-RIS} architectures considered, $i.e.$, single-, group-, with group size of 2 and 4, and fully-connected, respectively. {For clarity,} the figure represents results generated for one Monte-Carlo iteration, hence the reason for the non-smooth convergence curves.

-For clarity, each \ac{BD-RIS} architecture is represented by a distinct marker, as indicated in the legend of Figure \ref{fig:converge}, and this notation is used consistently throughout the article to facilitate cross-referencing of results.
+Each \ac{BD-RIS} architecture is represented by a distinct marker, as indicated in the legend of Figure \ref{fig:converge}, and this notation is used consistently throughout the article to facilitate cross-referencing of results.